-The Board's investment policies and guidelines permit investments in numerous specified asset classes to take advantage of professional investment management advice and a well-diversified portfolio.
-At December 31, 2018, CCCERA has no individual securities that represent five percent (5%) or more of the Plan's fiduciary net position.
+The Board's investment policies and guidelines permit investments in numerous specified asset classes to take advantage of professional investment management advice and a welldiversified portfolio.
+At December 31, 2019, CCCERA has no individual securities that represent five percent (5%) or more of the Plan's fiduciary net position.
 Investments issued or explicitly guaranteed by the U.S. government and pooled investments are excluded from this requirement.
-However, there are four portfolio positions that exceed the 5% threshold, but each of these positions represents a diversified portfolio.
-As of December 31, 2018 the portfolios that exceed 5% of the Plan's fiduciary net position are:
+However, there are five portfolio positions that exceed the 5% threshold, but each of these positions represents a diversified portfolio.
+As of December 31, 2019 the portfolios that exceed 5% of the Plan's fiduciary net position are:

-- Insight Short-Duration Fixed Income 10.6%
+- Insight Short-Duration Fixed Income 10.3%

-- SIT Short-Duration Fixed Income 6.4%
+- SIT Short-Duration Fixed Income 5.5%

-- Pyrford International Equity 5.1%
+- Pyrford International Equity 5.2%

-- William Blair International Equity 5.1%
+- William Blair International Equity 5.4%

+- Stepstone CC Opportunities 5.4%

-As of December 31, 2017, CCCERA held the same four portfolio positions that represented more than 5% of the Plan's fiduciary net position.
+As of December 31, 2018, CCCERA held the same portfolio positions that represented more than 5% of the Plan's fiduciary net position with the exception of Stepstone.